huangtao36/BRF-web-tool/README.md

 Subsequently, you can utilize the code in this repository to build the model, analyze the data, and generate all the charts mentioned in the paper.

+You can execute app_streamlit.py to set up an application service, enabling direct utilization of pre-trained tools (model parameters will be made public after the paper's publication).